codemagic-ci-cd/codemagic-docs/content/getting-started/faq.md

 If you need to delete your Codemagic account, navigate to **Teams** > **Personal Account** > **Danger zone** > **Delete account**

 However, please note that the deletion will not occur immediately.
 There is a 14-day grace period before the deletion takes place, during which you have the opportunity to prevent it from happening before the scheduled deletion day.

+If you need us to delete any chat threads related to your account, please reach out to us, and we will take care of the deletion process for you.